 A unique heritage boatyard, training people for work, further education or to improve well-being, from taster experiences in wood working through to NVQ Level 3 in Marine Engineering and specialist shipwright skills.

 A 100 year old Tall Ship and other traditional vessels, sailing for short experiences, corporate team building and extended expeditions, enabling people to improve their skills, confidence and resilience.

 As a person-centred learning community, the team are passionate about engaging with our shared maritime heritage to improve well-being, resilience and pride in place, to transform our future.

-Support from the Ballinger Trust helped 124 people from the community – sailers, engineers and unemployed people and trainees – to celebrate Smith’s achievement by sailing their recently restored Tall Ship (The Williams II) around Britain in 10 weeks from 17th March 2019, and then to London and back.
+Support from the Ballinger Trust has helped more than 130 people from the community – sailors, engineers and unemployed people and trainees – to celebrate Smith’s achievement by sailing their recently restored Tall Ship (The Williams II) around Britain.

 The young people have benefited from the interaction with experienced people and those who do work in the area, gaining skills in the offshore work, learning about the rigours of sailing a wooden Tall Ship and increasing in confidence and teamwork along the way.
 It is a great example of a community coming together to support its young lost generation in to future employment.